mattianeroni/Shuttle-Lift-Crane-AS-RS/README.md

 # Shuttle-Lift-Crane AS/RS
-Simulation of a Shuttle-Lift-Crane AS/RS and web application to facilitate the used and the analysis of results.
+Simulation of a Shuttle-Lift-Crane AS/RS and web application to facilitate the use and the analysis of results.